Salty, sweet, and addicting—this Christmas Crack Toffee with club crackers and chocolate is holiday magic in every bite!

 What Is Christmas Crack?

-Prep – Start by lining your baking sheet with parchment paper or some aluminum foil.
+Prep – This Christmas Crack is a no-bake treat that comes together FAST!
+Start by lining your baking sheet with parchment paper or some aluminum foil.
 Next, you’ll line the entire baking pan with club crackers.
 If you prefer saltine crackers, you can use those instead.

 Sugar Mixture – To make the butter mixture, start by melting the butter over medium heat.
 Once melted, add the milk, brown sugar, sugar and graham cracker crumbs to the sauce pan.
 Bring the mixture to a boil and let it everything boil for 5 minutes.
 You’ll want to stir it often to keep it from burning.